ThibautGery/docker-logging-example/article.md

 nginx and our database will be Elasticsearch and Kibana to show beautiful graphs and diagrams.
 The code of the example is available on [github](https://github.com/ThibautGery/Docker-logging-example).

+The logging system is plugged at the container level because, the application should be loosely coupled with the logging system.
+Depending on the environment (development, pre-production, production) you might not send logs to the same
+system: a file for development, elasticseach for pre-production, elasticseach and HDFS for production.

 Architecture
 ------------